YzerikaG/YzerikaG/README.md

-# Code, design, and a little bit of chaos
+# Code, design, and a little bit of chaos__I'm Yzère 👋
-## I'm Yzère 👋, an aspiring Software Engineer & Web Developer with a eye for UI/UX and a habit of learning everything twice.
+## An aspiring Software Engineer & Web Developer with a eye for UI/UX and a habit of learning everything twice.
-### Also known as Heather — allegedly.
+#### Also known as Heather — allegedly.
 My mom said so, and I choose to believe it. 🌸
 > *Constant learner.
 Wardrobe chaos survivor.
 Future app builder.*

 ---